schylerwagner/SaaS-Analytics-Engineering/docs/04_raw_data_layer.md

 - the primary key constraint on `usage_id` was removed;
 - a surrogate key (`raw_usage_row_id`) was introduced;
-- duplicate investigation was deferred to the data validation phase.
+- the original `usage_id` was retained as a source business identifier.

 ---